 In the realm of managed services, change in market demand is a frequent occurrence.
 A couple of years ago, there was a heavy demand for virtualization, and now containerization is in the spotlight.
 With these frequent changes, how can a Managed Service Provider (MSP) prepare for market demands before they occur?
-The key is understanding managed services from a client’s perspective, and why they’re ultimately engaging MSPs to handle their managed services.
+The key is understanding managed services from a client’s perspective, and why they’re ultimately engaging Managed Services Providers to manage their IT infrastructure.

 The systems that run business operations have continued to grow in importance, and as a result, businesses have become dependent on their services and applications.
 In this type of environment, CIOs are now reporting directly to their CEOs more than ever before.

 It’s become a frequent occurrence for CEOs to ask their CIOs questions like: “How can we come up with more creative IT solutions?” and “What are we doing to stay up-to-date with our technology?”
 We’re seeing that cost-drivers are the lead factor behind questions like these, and in-turn, this new trend of managed services reporting.
 But why does this trend lead to CIOs engaging MSPs?
 The answer is simple.
 CIOs and their orgs now have to tackle more challenges on a regular basis.

 Due to a high demand for skilled IT employees, there’s a rising difficulty for the CIO org to find and keep talent within their organization.
 On top of that, they need to monitor and control their attack surfaces, and make decisions between utilizing a private or public cloud.
 Once CIOs engage an MSP to alleviate them of these challenges, CIOs and their organizations are then able to focus their efforts and attention on their core business; leaving a lasting and positive impact.